core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Specifying an alternate discovery mechanism is out of scope of this specification.
 {{-core-dnr}} provides  further exploration of the challenges here.

+This document is not an SVCB mapping document for the CoAP schemes as defined in {{Section 2.4.3 of -svcb}}.
+A full SVCB mapping is being prepared in {{-transport-indication}}, generalizing mechanisms that are introduced in this document for discovery of DoC.

 This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see
 {{-cborseq}} and {{-cbor}}), delimited by the length of the SvcParamValue field (in octets).
 If the